paolosalvatori/azure-function-premium-plan/README.md

   - **PrivateEndpointSubnet**: hosts the private endpoints used by the application.
   - **VirtualMachineSubnet**: hosts the Jumpbox virtual machine and any additional virtual machine used by the solution.
   - **AzureBastionSubnet**: hosts Azure Bastion.
 For more information, see [Working with NSG access and Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-nsg).
-- Network Security Group: this resource contains an inbound rule to allow the access to the jumpbox virtual machine on port 3389 (RDP)
+- Network Security Group: this resource contains an inbound rule to allow access to the jumpbox virtual machine on port 3389 (RDP)
 - A Windows 10 virtual machine.
 This virtual machine can be used as jumpbox virtual machine to access the Azure resources, such as the Service Bus namespace and Cosmos DB, exposed via [Azure Private Link](https://docs.microsoft.com/en-us/azure/private-link/private-link-overview) as the default access to their public endpoints is denied.
-As an alternative to using the jumpbox virtual machine, you can create an IP Firewall rule to allow the access from your local computer.
+As an alternative to using the jumpbox virtual machine, you can create an IP Firewall rule to allow access from your local computer.
 For more information, see [Configure IP firewall in Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-configure-firewall)
 - A Public IP for Azure Bastion
 - Azure Bastion is used to access the jumpbox virtual machine from the Azure Portal via RDP.
 For more information, see [What is Azure Bastion?](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview).
 - An ADLS Gen 2 storage account used to store the boot diagnostics logs of the virtual machine as blobs